PythonCoderUnicorn/StarTrek/Romulan/romulansData.md

+# Romulan Ship Recognition

 In the mid-2340s, Starfleet intelligence began to get “sniffs” of a new Romulan warship type in operation across the Neutral Zone.
 Although
 Starfleet had not made contact with the Empire in several decades by this point, there always existed a keen interest in what their neighbors across
 the no-mans-land were up to.
 Long range scans revealed grainy images of a vessel of massive proportions, at least twice the size of and Federation
 starship and with an unusual power signature that defied the analysis of the best minds at Starfleet Engineering.
 Numerous attempts to penetrate the  Star Empire for information about this new vessel failed, and for many years Starfleet counted itself lucky that the Romulans had chosen to isolate themselves from the rest of the Alpha Quadrant.
 It wasn’t until 2364 that  the starship Enterprise got a first detailed look at the new Romulan behemoth, and the news wasn’t good.

 In the years since, much has been learned about the Warbird-class of Romulan battlecriusers.
 It is now known that the early versions of the class were badly under gunned and underpowered and were barely a match for the line starships of the day.
 It wasn’t until a modernization program
 started in 2356 that the Warbird began to grow as a serious contender in
 the field of galactic brinkmanship.
 From the start however, the Warbird was a wonderland of technological innovation and seemingly limitless potential.
 At the heart of the new class is a forced quantum singularity powerplant
 that provides power to her primary systems.
 Although the output is on par with a traditional M/AM arrangement, the advantage comes from never
 having to refuel the vessel during its operational lifetime.
 Once the reactor
 is brought on line, it stays that way.
 The tradeoff comes at the expense of a slightly lower top speed and manpower intensive maintenance needs.
 Over the years, the Romulans have continually upgraded the class and
 regularly abandon old models as new ones come on line.
 Different engine, disruptor and torpedo weapons have produced nearly a dozen subtypes of
 the class with some, like the B type D’Deridex remaining in production while others, like the type E Peregrine have fallen out of favor.
 Losses during the Dominion and Raven conflicts have brought about an additional six variants of the Warbird hullform in the last decade with more expected to follow.

-Each new generation of Warbird improves upon the last in some degree or    another, and the Romulans have become masters at finding new ways to
+Each new generation of Warbird improves upon the last in some degree or
+another, and the Romulans have become masters at finding new ways to
 expand the capabilities of their most cherished warship design.
 To date, Starfleet has captured three Warbirds of various types, though
 only the type E Peregrine-class Pi’kaht was taken with its quantum singularity core intact and running.
 Although all three vessels have yielded an enormous wealth of data, Starfleet has as yet been unable to reverse engineer the powerplant or at least restart the cores of the two remaining vessels.

 Current speculation holds that the cores are produced at a dedicated facility and the ship is built around the massive engine in space.
 The type A Warbird entered service in 2337 and immediately entered  wide scale production.
 In retrospect, the class was grossly underpowered and poorly gunned and was a poor match for existing Federation or Klingon  vessels of the day.
 However, the Warbird did demonstrate an enormous
 leap forward in the Romulan’s construction capabilities and techniques and  was an ominous portent of things to come in the next few years.

 The type B D’deridex was the direct result of information gleaned about the capabilities of the new Federation Galaxy-class starships.
 She was built with a completely new tactical suite and greater speed in mind.
 The